pendle-finance/pendle-core/contracts/core/SushiswapComplex/README.md

 # SushiswapComplex

-## Criterias of tokens to be compatible with SushiswapComplex

-- Is a Sushiswap's LP token
-- Is in Sushiswap's Onsen program
-- Receives its rewards by `MasterChefV1` (and not `MasterChefV2`)

-## Forge

-- `PendleSushiswapComplexForge` inherits most of its functions from `PendleUniswapV2Forge` (since Sushiswap has a very similar set of contracts to UniswapV2)
-- Only `verifyToken` needs to be overridden

 ## YieldContractDeployer

 - `PendleSushiswapComplexYieldContractDeployer` inherits most of its function from `PendleYieldContractDeployerBaseV2`, but obviously `deployYieldTokenHolder` will have to be overriden to provide additional arguments for `MasterChef` & `pid`